sheddyranking/The-Pandas-Library/README.md

 The iloc and loc method are very power method used to filtering in the dataset

 # Pandas operators
-& represents "and"
+& represents "and",
-| represents "or"
+| represents "or",
 ~ represent  "!/not"

 # Big data